freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 label (e.g. with tape, printed sticker or a label from a labelmaker).

-Monitor, Keyboard, Mouse
+Monitor, keyboard, mouse
 ^^^^^^^^^^^^^^^^^^^^^^^^
 You will need these to do the initial installation of Ubuntu on the *Application* and *Monitor Servers*.

-Optional Hardware
+Optional hardware
 -----------------

 This hardware is not *required* to run a SecureDrop instance, but most